shridharkr/circuit-oneops/packs/doc/solrcloud.md

       * solr_min_heap

      ##### Zookeeper section
-      There are 3 options :
+      There are 2 options :
-      * External Ensemble - Need to provide the external zookeeper fqdns string.
+      * External Ensemble - The assumption is that zookeeper is deployed and running.
-      * Embedded zookeeper
-        * Need to provide few parameters. [ 1. no of instances - to launch on a single node and 2. port no list ] - to run on a node.
-        * Solrcloud detects the zookeeper which is in the same assembly and constructs the fqdn connection string and gets installed with the zookeeper in the same assembly.
+        Parameters:
+        External ZK hosts : Provide the external zookeeper "fqdn" address
-      * Internal Ensemble (same assembly) - Need to provide few parameters. [ 1.platform_name ] of the zookeeper design to construct the fqdn string locally.
+      * Internal Ensemble : The assumption is that both the solrcloud and zookeeper platforms are added to the design.
+        Parameters :
+        Platform Name : Provide the platform name of the zookeeper which is given in the design phase.
+        This feature will auto discover the zookeeper fqdn and both the solrcloud and zookeeper platforms need to be deployed together.

  * Commit the design.

 #### Transition Phase
  * Create an environment and pull the design into transition phase .
- * Choose  "redundant" mode and update the scaling values .
+ * Choose the redundant mode and update the scaling values .
  ##### Note
   * We can also update the components in the transition phase and then needs to be locked .

- ##### Changes to "user-app" Component
+ ##### Changes to user-app Component
   * We can add more ssh keys if required and lock this component to avoid overriding the ssh keys from the design phase when you pull the latest design .

- ##### Changes to "solrcloud" Component
+ ##### Changes to solrcloud Component
   * We can update the values provided in the design phase for each environment in the transition phase if required.

  ##### Changes to "tomcat" Component